iotempire/iotempower/doc/tool-support.rst

 - ``mqtt_send``: Publish to a given topic (or the node topic of the current node directory) deriving all configuration data from the current environment.

+- ``accesspoint``: If you are running in Linux on a laptop and are connected to Ethernet but not WiFi, you have a good chance to turn your built-in WiFi here into an accesspoint.
+  Very nice feature for teachign environments.
+This comamnd does ask though for root access.

 - ``iot doc serve``: Run a documentation webserver on http://localhost:8001 (also compiles the documentation first).